solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 After the snapshot generation is complete, a non leader then exits with exit code `200` to indicate work is complete.

-A leader will stay up as long as possible to make sure any later comers get the `RestartHeaviestFork` message.
+A leader will stay up until restarted by the operator to make sure any late comers get the `RestartHeaviestFork` message.

 ## Impact